The Place for Family Fun

 More Park Info

 Reservations are accepted online at any time (click the rental information box below).
 Payment is due at least 7 days before rental date.
 Permit is issued after full payment.
-All rules and regulations of the shelter apply and are subject to requested availability beginning May 24, 2020.
+All rules and regulations of the shelter apply and are subject to requested availability.

-Port Fulton Park shelter can be reserved for the hourly rate of $35.00 per hour plus state sales tax.
+Port Fulton Park shelter can be rented for the hourly rate of $35.00 per hour plus tax with a 2 hour minimum.

 - Small Shelter with Picnic table